cfpb/design-system/docs/components/megamenu.md

   ##### Link character counts

   - Links should be 20 characters or less, including spaces.

   - Two exceptions per column can be made for longer links.
 These longer links can be 30-35 characters with spaces **maximum** (e.g. “Managing someone else’s money”).

   #### Editorial guidelines
     - Links should be in alphabetical order and written in title case
     - Ampersands ("&") should be used in place of the word "and"
     - See previous section for link limits and character count guidance
     - Links should generally be straightforward and self-explanatory, avoiding jargon or brand names that might be difficult for users to understand
     - Links should generally go to [consumerfinance.gov](https://www.consumerfinance.gov) pages only
     - Links should reflect page titles, but don't necessarily have to duplicate them verbatim
-restrictions: []
 accessibility: ''
 research: ''
 last_updated: 2019-09-17T14:36:40.318Z
 ---